decentraland/wearable-preview/README.md

 - `zoom`: the level of zoom, it must be a number between 1 and 100.
 - `camera`: which camera type to use, either `interactive` or `static`.
 By default it uses the `interactive` one.
 - `autoRotateSpeed`: the speed of the auto-rotate behavior of the camera.
 By default it is `0.2`, and it only works when the camera is not `static`.
+- `offsetX`: apply an offset in the X position of the camera.
+By default is `0`.
+- `offsetY`: apply an offset in the Y position of the camera.
+By default is `0`.
+- `offsetZ`: apply an offset in the Z position of the camera.
+By default is `0`.
 - `env`: The environment to use, it can be `prod` (uses mainnet wearables and catalysts) or `dev` (uses testnet wearables and catalysts).

 Example: https://wearable-preview.decentraland.org?contract=0xee8ae4c668edd43b34b98934d6d2ff82e41e6488&item=5